alexle/alexle.github.com/posts/why-i-hate-running-but-still-do-it.markdown

 "Never.
 Again."

 I completed the race in 70 minutes and swore off running forever.
-Even the free beer and goodie bag afterwards couldn't waiver my decision.
+Even the free beer and goodie bag afterwards couldn't waver my decision.

 ###The Running Bug###